sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

            pair: changes; in version
            pair: removed; in version

-.. rst:directive:: .. versionadded:: version [brief explanation]
+.. rst:directive:: .. version-added:: version [brief explanation]

    This directive documents the version of the project which added the described feature.